crnh/FDA/README.md

 # TU Delft CS4240 Deep Learning Reproduction Project

 The code in this repository was used for a Deep Learning reproducibility project, as part of a Deep Learning course taught at Delft University of Technology, in 2022.
-The corresponding blog post can be found here: [to be inserted].
+The corresponding blog post can be found [here](https://hackmd.io/@EJUiM8nbREq-Fy5Gpqsswg/B14jinFGc).
 The original code was slightly modified; for an overview of our modifications, we refer to our blog post.
 What follows is the original documentation of the code belonging to the FDA paper.

 ## FDA: Fourier Domain Adaptation for Semantic Segmentation.